itzler/blog/_posts/2020-08-11-welcome-to-jekyll.markdown

 Protocol tokens might be the most defining facet of crypto’s first 12 years, but there remains a large amount of confusion surrounding their fundamental makeup.

-I expect that the vast majority protocol tokens will be **productive assets.** This simply means that like bonds, businesses, farms, etc, protocol tokens grant claim on a stream of cash flow as yield.
+I expect that the vast majority of protocol tokens will be **productive assets.** This simply means that like bonds, businesses, farms, etc, protocol tokens grant claim on a stream of cash flow as yield.

 Protocol cash flows are still relatively small, but the **intrinsic value** of a productive asset is the sum of _all future cash_ that it can generate, discounted to the present.
 These are early stage technology projects , so  if successful, the lion share of cash generation ability lives in the future.